 Virtual Global Exchange Series

-The Office of Global Engagement is pleased to launch a series of virtual lectures for students to join from Drexel and Drexel’s exchange partners to continue to promote global collaboration.
-Each session will have a specific global theme and will led by faculty members, academics and other professionals in the field who will moderate the discussion between students.
+With the shift from in-person to online learning, the Office of Global Engagement launched series of virtual lectures for students to join from Drexel and Drexel’s exchange partners to continue to promote global collaboration.
+Each session had a specific global theme and was led by faculty members, academics and other professionals in the field who moderated the discussion between students.

 Wednesday, September 30 at 9:15am Eastern Standard Time